Habibadio/alx-low_level_programming/0x01-variables_if_else_while/README.md

- print alphabets in lowercase and then uppercase
+print alphabet in lowercase followed by new line